CAFapi/caf-common/util-naming/README.md

 Constructed and used in the `ServicePath` constructor.
 To construct an intance of `ServicePath` see above.

 `ServicePath` provides getters for various components of the `Name`.
-For example, to construct a `ServicePath` and get the root node:
+Example usage is below:

 ```
 // Construct a new service path.